simplex-chat/simplexmq/README.md

 ## Deploy SMP server on DigitalOcean

-\* When creating a DigitalOcean account you can use [this link](https://try.digitalocean.com/freetrialoffer/) to get free credits.
+\* When creating a DigitalOcean account you can use [this link](https://try.digitalocean.com/freetrialoffer/) to get free credit.
 (You would still be required either to provide your credit card details or make a confirmation pre-payment with PayPal)

 To deploy SMP server use [SimpleX Server 1-click app](https://marketplace.digitalocean.com/apps/simplex-server) from DigitalOcean marketplace: